dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ---
 ## Introduction
 I put my UX writing skills to the test with Ryan Farrell’s [Daily UX Writing Challenges](https://dailyuxwriting.com/).
 The following is a sample of responses that I mocked up in Figma.
+**Note**: These challenges were completed in December 2021.
+Since then, Ryan has edited and replaced some of the challenges.

 ## Flight Cancellation Message